mickev36/chesscompanion/README.md

 ## Development

-Roadmap for feature implementation, known bugs... can be found here : https://trello.com/b/mCsVXtsU/chesscompanion
+Roadmap for feature implementation, known bugs... can be found here : https://trello.com/b/mCsVXtsU/chesscompanion A discord is setup to talk directly with the community and report bugs : https://discord.gg/gWVVCV6W

 ### Dependencies

 -   NodeJS v18 + npm

 Tested on Ubuntu.
 Should work on Windows through WSL, but additional setup for the GUI to show up is required.

 ### Installation

 -   Clone the repository
 -   Install the js dependencies : at the project's root, run `npm install`

 ### Run

 `npm start` runs the app in the development mode.

 Known issues :

 -   On first startup, a race condition causes the app not to be able to start properly (app entrypoint not found).
 Restarting the app fixes it.
 -   Another race condition causes the front-end to not be ready when the window appears.
 Fixed by reloading the view through the top menu (View > Reload)

 ### Build